An event organised by:

 We believe that such Workshops offer a practitioner experience, grounded in the principles of Open Science, and opportunities for networking at the local level.
 The Workshop format offers both on-the-spot interactions and follow-up opportunities.

-Our team is happy to announce a Steering Committee that will help us select the annual topics, the invited speakers and advise on best practices for delivering successful events.
+We are driven by our Steering Committee that will help us select the annual topics, the invited speakers and advise on best practices for delivering successful events.
+The members of our Steering Committee are here.

 The language of the Workshop will be English.